-CONVICTION FINE OR FORFEITURE JAIL SUSPENSION OR REVOCATION OF LICENSE' OCCUPATIONAL LICENSE ASSESSMENT FOR ALCOHOL OR DRUG PROBLEMS POINTS ON DRIVER'S RECORD Absolute Sobriety for Drivers Under Age 19 First Of ense \$10 forfeiture Thirty to 90 days suspension Immediately No Second Offense Within 12 Months \$10 forfeiture Twelve months suspension Immediately No 0 Third or Subsequent Offense Within 12 Months \$10 forfeinne Twenty-four months revocation Immediately No 0 Chemical Test Refusal, First Offense Twelve months revocation After 30 days Yes Chemical Test Refusal, Second Offense Within Five-Year Period Twenty-four months revocation After 90 days Yes Chemical Test Refusel, Third Offense Within Five-Year Period Thirty-six months revocation After 120 days Yes BAC at or Over .10% (Administrative Suspension Law) Six months suspension (administrative) Immediately -
+CONVICTION FINE OR FORFEITURE JAIL SUSPENSION OR REVOCATION OF LICENSE 1 OCCUPATIONAL LICENS.
+ASSESSMENT FOR ALCOHOL OR DRUG PROBLEMS POINTS ON DRIVER'S RECORD Causing Death While OWI (Class C Felony) ^{4, 5 and 6} Up to \$10,000 fine (plus \$250 surcharge) 3 Up to 10 years imprisonment Five years revocation 1 After 120 days 1 Yes 0 Absolute Sobriety for Drivers Under Age 19 First Offense S10 forfeiture Thirty to 90 days suspension Immediately No 0 Second Offense Within 12 Months S10 forfeiture Twelve months suspension Immediately No 0 Third or Subsequent Offense Within 12 Months S10 forfeiture Twenty-four months revocation Immediately No 0 Chemical Test Refusal, First Offense Twelve months revocation 1 After 30 days 1 Yes Chemical Test Refusal, Second Offense Within Five- Year Period Twenty-four months revocation 1 After 90 days 1 Yes Chemical Test Refusal, Third or Subsequent Offense Within 10-Year Period Thirty-six months revocation ^{1, 3} After 120 days 1 Yes

+CONVICTION FINE OR FORFEITURE JAIL SUSPENSION OR REVOCATION OF LICENSE 1 OCCUPATIONAL LICENSE 1 ASSESSMENT FOR ALCOHOL OR DRUG PROBLEMS POINTS ON DRIVER'S RECORD BAC at or Over .10% (Administrative Suspension Law) Six months suspension (administrative) Immediately

 'If the offense results in the driver meeting the criteria for a habitual traffic offender (HTO) under ch.
 351, Stats., and the driver is so prosecuted, the revocation period is five years and the waiting period for an occupational license is two years.
 In general, a HTO is a driver who has: (a) four or more serious traffic violations within a five-year period; or (b) 12 or more convictions of moving traffic violations or of crimes in the operation of a motor vehicle.
-OWI and OWI-related offenses are specified in the list of serious traffic violations.
+OWI and OWI-related offenses, including chemical test refusals, are specified in the list of serious traffic violations for purposes of the HTO law.

-Court may order community service to reduce the amount of a fine or forfeiture.
+2Court may order community service to reduce the amount of a fine or forfeiture.
 May also order restitution as part of penalty.